 3. Setting up a business transformation office to focus and drive execution

-As it started implementing the strategy with the goal to fully realize its potential Western Union faced though, despite strong alignment, a number of common challenges including the need to:
+As it started implementing the strategy with the goal to fully realize its potential Western Union faced though, despite strong alignment, a number of common challenges in corporate longevity arises, such as:

 - Rank investment requests against clear, shared strategic criteria companywide